 Making skincare is not only about having and/or following a good formula, but also about understanding and knowing ones ingredients, method of manufacture, how well ingredients work together cohesively and/or against each other.

-We have a handy dandy Bella’s Ingredient Closet where you will be pleasantly addressed with a lil’ synopsis on ingredients used in our products.
+Do view Bella’s Ingredient Closet where you will be pleasantly addressed with a lil’ synopsis on ingredients used in our products.
 Please make good use of this tool, as well as Bella’s Blog on this website, as it is free.
 It is advisable to register on the website, login, and browse in comfort at your leisure.
-Join our email list by completing the subscription box, https://bellabellini.co.za/#subscribe where you will be first to view new products, promotional offers, highlights, and blogs as well as other interesting tips and tricks in the cosmetic skincare and indie (independent) beauty industry.
+You can also join our email list by completing the subscription box, https://bellabellini.co.za/#subscribe where you will be first to view new products, promotional offers, highlights, and blogs as well as other interesting tips and tricks in the cosmetic skincare and indie (independent) beauty industry.

 Gadgets to get you going

 .
 Nitrile gloves, ohhhhh these have really saved the day for me.

 .
 A good reliable scale preferably measuring 0,01g upwards, as essential oils are measured in grams and not in drops.
 A jewellery scale works well for small batches.

 .
 A good reliable thermometre as things tend to get pretty hot.
 As a start, a reliable candy one should do the trick.

 .
 Heat resistant measuring jugs eg. pyrex, lab beakers and/or stainless steel bowls/jugs for melting butters/oils etc. Preferably something with a spout for easy pouring.

 .
 A water bath, and/or a bain-marie, and/or a double boiler for gently melting butters, waxes and other blends.